TiokengSamuel/Rabit-game/README.md

-# Rabit-game
+# moto-biking
-A game in javascript of Rabit following carrotts
+A game in javascript of biker which is control by the users keyboard